 You will also need the digital electronics kit which again you can purchase as an accompanying kit or provide your own parts.
 The first lesson is a walk-through of what is in the kit and acts as a parts list for this module.

-This course is the prerequisite for Module III which is physics and robotic drives and prototyping skills.
-In Module IV, you'll culminate all you've learned as you build a 3D printer from scratch, hook it up to a desktop computer and make your own plastic parts.
+This course is the prerequisite for the module III course where you'll learn robotic drive systems and physics, and gain a wide variety of skills in prototyping so you can actually build your own robots and manufacture your own parts.
+In module IV, you'll culminate all you've learned so far as you build a 3D printer from scratch, hook it up to a desktop computer and make your own plastic parts.
 The 3D printer is, in effect, a robot which you can then use to make parts for your other robot designs.
-Module V takes your robot to the next level with autonomy.
-Navigation and external sensing, receiving and using GPS signals, inertial guidance for areas where you can't get GPS, artificial intelligence, and more.
+In module V you can take your robot design and construction skills to the next level with a hands-on approach to autonomous robotic systems: learning about various sensors to know where you are and what your robot is doing, GPS navigation, basic artificial intelligence, powerful microchips known as FPGA's where you literally design a custom circuit on the chip, vision systems and more.

 In this course we'll be covering:

 Analog to digital and digital to analog conversion